Lxkota95/website/web/content/index.md

 # About
 - Staff Platform Engineer in FinTech |📍NYC
-- I built (and host) this site myself primarily to learn Go and HTMX
+- I built this site primarily to learn Go and HTMX
 - Below you'll find information about my personal projects
 - [LinkedIn](https://linkedin.com/in/jack-p-coleman)